peter-leonov/ngx_http_js_module/README.markdown

 ----------------------------------

 This is a combo-method.
 It does many thing at once: calculates the size in bytes of the `string`, sets the `Content-Length` header, sets an optional `Content-Type` header, then sends the response headers (like `sendHttpHeader()` does) and sends the `string` (like `print()` does).
 Overcomplicated?
 Yes, but all this must be done on the nginx side when the client doesn't support HTTP/1.1.
 The main thing in all this is that the JS can not calculate a real bytes count will be send on the wire.
 JS cal only tell us a count of UTF-16 characters in a string, while we need the count of bytes.
 In short, just do not use this method if you do not really need it ;)

+On success returns `Nginx.OK`.
+Due to the overcomplication, this method may return an error and throw an exception.

 	var body = ''
 	// ...